Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.03.03 =
+* Fix: Update the minified JS to match the non-minified version.
+This fixes issues with calculations.
+* Fix: Allow the first form action label to be clickable

 = 2.03.02 =
 * New: Add an option on the Global settings page to fade in forms with conditional logic.
 This fixes issues on sites with javascript errors causing the form to never show.
 * Tweak: don't show the section headings in email by default